Merry Christmas and a Happy New Year!

-It was hard work, so we usually take the last week of the year sightly easy – and use the time to plan the upcoming year.
+It was hard work, so we usually take the last week of the year slightly easy – and use the time to plan the upcoming year.

 We’ll create a structure for our upcoming year that will guide us when we feel “lost” – you know those days.

 And we’ll review the structure a few time a year when we have some breathing room – and periodically update the action plan as new information becomes available.

 Rough Guideline About How You Should Go About Reviewing The Past Year

-1. Make a list of the the things that you wanted to work on in the year:
+1. Make a list of the things that you wanted to work on in the year:

 Start with writing down everything that you wanted to pursue last year.

-This list of course starts with “Health” (Health is your number one priority). and is followed by “Career”/”Business” and everything else that you wanted to pursue though the year.
+This list, of course, starts with “Health” (Health is your number one priority). and is followed by “Career”/”Business” and everything else that you wanted to pursue through the year.

 2. Review your list and rate your progress:

 Measure where you are currently in the above areas of life and compare it to your expectations you had a year before.
 Make a note of the deviations.

 You want to give everything in your list a through mental review, and give it a progress rating: Great, acceptable, mild progress but needs more work, stagnant, and fail.

-The fail rating is when the item actually deteriorates through the year, instead of improving.
+The fail rating is when the item deteriorates through the year, instead of improving.

 3. Identify patterns and root causes: